legobuff/workshop-pe/exercises/part02-general-dct.md

 ## Conclusion

 Docker Content Trust allows you to sign images and in combination with UCP provides you a powerful security asset.
-With this feature it is easy to control, which containers may run within your datacenter.
+With this feature it is easy to control, which containers may run within your data center.

 Further reading:
 https://docs.docker.com/engine/security/trust/content_trust/